Russian middle class slowly stirred to action by economic crisis

 When her own health suffered - she was diagnosed with high blood pressure due to stress - and her son clung to her one morning after not seeing her for days, Chatskaya did something out of character: she got in touch with a union and agreed to work to rule.

-Her wage, which averaged 40,000-47,000 rubles ($790-930 at the current rate) a month last year, is stretched by a food bill that has almost doubled to 10,000 rubles every one or two weeks.
+Her wage, which averaged 40,000-47,000 roubles ($790-930 at the current rate) a month last year, is stretched by a food bill that has almost doubled to 10,000 roubles every one or two weeks.
 Still she sees herself as “far removed from politics”.

 It is a stance many of Russia’s teachers, doctors, business owners and IT experts share - leave politics to the politicians, or as doctor Maria Gubareva, who is also participating in the work-to-rule action, puts it: “What should the government do?
 That’s a question for government leaders.”